Pure UFO Dynamite

 This tome is a precursor to Stanley’s later book on UFOs flying over or inducted into the United States D.C.
-Capitol; this book chronologies fly-overs of the Prohibited and Restricted Air Defense Identification Zone (ADIZ), Flight Restricted Zone (FRZ) and P56-An area with multiple accounts from 2006 and as far back as 1850.
+Capitol; this book chronologizes fly-overs of the Prohibited and Restricted Air Defense Identification Zone (ADIZ), Flight Restricted Zone (FRZ) and P56 - an area with multiple accounts from 2006 and as far back as 1850.

 INCURSIONS OVER WASHINGTON

 Stanley cited the National Capitol Region Coordination Center (NCRCC) in Herndon, Virginia, represented by the Department of Defense, the FAA, the Secret Service Customs and Border Protection, The Transportation Security Administration, as well as the Department of Homeland Security, the U.S. Capitol Police, and the Domestic Event Network (DEN) (p.
 371): from January 27, 2003 to July 17, 2005, there were 3,495 air space incursions with 655 attempted aircraft intercepts.